-When it comes to finishing the insides of a garment, most can be done using a zigzag stitch or by overlocking, however I think for swishy or long skirts french seams are always nicer because you often see the inside of the skirt.
-The straightforward pattern pieces and construction of the Zadie Dress makes finishing the skirt with french seams not that much harder than overlocking.
+When it comes to finishing the inside seams of a garment, there are many different approaches.
+For most fabrics a simple Zigzag stitch or overlocking/serging is usually adequate.
+However occasionally a garment calls for something more thoughtful.
+I think for swishy or long skirts French Seams can be a nice finish because you often see the inside of the skirt when there is movement.
+The straightforward pattern pieces and construction for the skirt portion of the Zadie Dress makes finishing the skirt with French Seams quite simple.
 Here's how to do it.

 2. Place a pocket bag onto one of the front skirt pieces, right sides together and matching the notches.